Private client law in Switzerland: overview

 A minor can own assets.
 The assets are generally administered and dealt with by the minor's parents.
 This also applies to inherited assets, unless the deceased appointed a third party to administer the minor's share in the estate.

-If there is only one parent with parental responsibility, that parent must provide the guardianship board with an inventory of the minor's assets.
-The guardianship board can, at any time, order measures to preserve the minor's assets and, as a last resort, appoint a custodian to administer the minor's estate in place of the parent.
+If there is only one parent with parental responsibility, that parent must provide the child protection authority with an inventory of the minor's assets.
+The child protection authority can, at any time, order measures to preserve the minor's assets and, as a last resort, appoint a custodian to administer the minor's estate in place of the parent.

 Unless otherwise stipulated by the deceased, a minor's parents can use the income from the minor's assets for that minor's maintenance, education and training, and for the needs of the entire household (if appropriate).
 Any remaining income becomes part of the minor's estate.
-The guardianship board can authorise the parents to use some of the child's capital, if necessary.
+The child protection authority can authorise the parents to use some of the child's capital, if necessary.

 The deceased can, in his will, expressly exclude parents from administering their child's inheritance, and instead appoint a third party.
-The guardianship board may require the third party to submit periodic accounts and reports.
+The child protection authority can require the third party to submit periodic accounts and reports.